Using Room Dividers to Carve Out Your Personal Sanctuary

 Blimey, if there’s one thing we all learned during lockdowns it’s that working from your sofa is a recipe for disaster.
 Your brain never switches off because you’re literally sitting in your relaxation space trying to focus on spreadsheets.

-The best investment I made was a tall room divider on wheels (around £75) that I could roll across my living room to section off my desk area during the day and then tuck away in the evening.
+The best investment I made was a Tall room divider on wheels (around £70) that I could roll across my living room to section off my desk area during the day and then tuck away in the evening.
 Out of sight, out of mind and proper essential for switching into relaxation mode.

 The Reading Nook